 - skin scent,

 - salt plays differently on various skin types

 Even those that aren’t fond of the sea and aquatic the scents will like this one, only because of the way the sandalwood plays with the iris, ambergris.
 Lovely and warm, working beautifully on your skin even in hot weather.
-On the dry down, the cashmere, salt, sandalwood and ambergris take centre stage.
+On the dry down, the cashmere, salt, sandalwood, and ambergris take center stage.